mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I am extremely grateful for making this available online.
 For research students like me who do not have easy access to foreign publications and are not able to afford those with our limited scholarships, this is a huge help."
   * "I learned about this book because my college is actively researching alternatives to print books, because of the expense to students."
   * "Makes it a lot easier to get my materials for classes when they're available this way.
 Thanks."
+  * "As an academic: The university where I teach is trying to use open source materials wherever possible to keep costs low for our students, and this is a book I am especially excited to find in open source!"
 * Interested lay readers

   * "I read purely for my own pleasure, and thank you for making these texts freely available."